-Tucked tightly in my wetsuit, I feel a little more secure.
 Admittedly, I didn’t realize I was free diving until 24 hours before our trip.
 I assumed there were cages involved, naturally… right?

 Before I can overthink my decision, I push everything I thought I knew about sharks to the back of my mind.

 The cold water seeps into some of my wetsuit’s worn holes.
 It takes my breath away.